prestonconnors/exercise_routine_video_editor/README.md

 - **Professional Color & Finishing Pipeline:**
   - **Color Grading:** Automatically applies a specified `.cube` LUT with a color-accurate filter chain for V-Log to Rec.709 conversion.
   - **Finishing Filters:** Apply optional, configurable denoising (with CPU or OpenCL GPU backends) and sharpening for a final professional polish.
+  - **Advanced Encoder Tuning:** Fine-tune NVENC settings like lookahead, AQ, and multipass directly from the config for maximum output quality.
+- **GPU-First Architecture:** The pipeline is optimized to perform as much work as possible on the GPU (decoding, scaling, denoising, encoding) for maximum performance.
 - **Configurable Audio Processing:** Automatically convert mono microphone tracks to stereo.
 - **Flexible Overlay Positioning:** Place overlays anywhere using FFmpeg's positioning expressions in the config file.
 - **Configurable Framing:** Choose to either `crop` a center-cut from your source video (preserving aspect ratio) or `scale` it to fit.
-- **Automatic Title Casing:** Exercise names are automatically converted to Title Case for a clean, consistent look.
+- **Automatic Title Casing:** Exercise names are automatically converted to Title Case.
 - **Powerful Rendering Options:**
   - **Test Mode:** Generate a fast, low-quality preview with the `--test` flag.
   - **Verbose Mode:** See the full FFmpeg command and its live output with the `--verbose` flag.